syncfusion-content/windowsforms-docs/WindowsForms/sfnumerictextbox/Overview.md

 Custom units
 </td>
 <td>
-SfNumericTextBox provides supports to display values with custom units which can be appended prefix or suffix.
-To know more about custom units in SfNumericTextBox, refer {{'[here](https://help.syncfusion.com/windowsforms/sfnumerictextbox/formatting#prefix-and-suffix)'| markdownify }}.
+Displays the values with custom units which can be appended prefix or suffix.
+To learn more about custom units in SfNumericTextBox, refer to {{'[here](https://help.syncfusion.com/windowsforms/sfnumerictextbox/formatting#prefix-and-suffix)'| markdownify }}.
 </td>
 </tr>
 </table>